 TABLE OF CONTENTSYOUR WATER2022 RESULTSMORE INFO

 TABLE OF CONTENTS

 Your Water

-Your Water System
+Your Water System Cross-Connection Control

-Cross-Connection Control

 2022 Test Results

 Possible Contaminants

 Key Definitions

 Water Quality Table

-Special Educational Information

 About Lead

 PFAS

 About Monitoring Waivers

 More Information

-Water Use Efficiency

-Important Contact Information
+Water Use Efficiency Important Contact Information

 ABOUT YOUR WATER QUALITY

 Washington Water Service (Washington Water) is committed to being a leader in providing communities and customers with traditional and innovative utility services.
 Washington Water is proud of its service record and is staffed with courteous and knowledgeable water professionals who are dedicated to meeting your needs.
 While we are proud of our past record, we continually strive to improve upon the quality of services we provide to you, our valued customer.

 This 2022 Drinking Water Report is your annual update on the quality and safety of your drinking water.
 It includes the most recent water quality results through the monitoring period ending December 31, 2022, in accordance with state and federal regulations (not all testing is required every year).
 This report also provides access through references and telephone numbers to source water assessments, health effects information, and other water system topics.
 This allows you to make personal health-based decisions regarding your drinking water consumption and become more involved in decisions which may affect your health.

 Most importantly, this report shows that your drinking water source meets all primary and secondary EPA and Department of Health standards.

 We hope you find this information helpful.

-TABLE OF CONTENTS

-YOUR WATER

-2022 RESULTS

-MORE INFO

 YOUR WATER SYSTEM

 WHERE YOUR WATER COMES FROM

-Your water comes from two wells (groundwater).
-These two wells are 153 and 162 feet deep, both tapping the same aquifer.
+Your water comes from three active wells ranging in depth from 97 to 103 feet, all tapping the same aquifer.
+This is groundwater.

 Your water is not treated (no chlorination, filtration, pH adjustment, etc.).

 If you have any questions, suggestions, or concerns, please contact our office, either by phone at (877) 408-4060 or through the Contact Us link at www.wawater.com.

 SOURCE WATER PROTECTION INFORMATION.

 Drinking water comes from groundwater (wells and springs) and surface water (rivers, lakes, streams).
 Protecting these drinking water sources is key to sustaining safe drinking water supplies for this and future generations.

 What you can do to protect source water: